open-telemetry/opamp-spec/specification.md

 expected that the protocol will be extended to support this additional behavior in future releases.
-However, there are some use cases that require communication with Agents that will not by supported by the OpAMP protocol because they are not within the scope of Agent remote management.
+However, there are some use cases that require communication with Agents that will not by supported by the OpAMP protocol because they are not within the scope of Agent remote management or are highly specific to one agent and not generalizable to other agent types.
 CustomCapabilities and CustomMessage allow custom behavior to be implemented between a Server and Agent without having to open another connection or define an entirely new protocol.